-An overview of the distribution of assets and liabilities by contractual maturities on the basis of undiscounted cash flows can be found in Table 22 below.
+An overview of the distribution of assets and liabilities by contractual maturities on the basis of undiscounted cash flows can be found in Table 23 below.
 Within the framework of the model, the key liquidity ratios and the maturity proportions of assets and liabilities are also determined, and regular liquidity stress tests are conducted.

-Table 22.
-Assets and liabilities by contractual maturities.
+Table 23.
 Assets and liabilities by contractual maturities